-She hosts “The Regina Brett Show,” which airs weekly on Saturday at 3 p.m.
-EST/EDT and Sunday at 6 a.m.
-EST/EDT on WKSU 89.7 FM.
-The show, which started in 2010, is an “internal” affairs show.
-It focuses on issues of the heart and soul.
+She hosted “The Regina Brett Show,” which aired weekly on WKSU 89.7 FM.
+The show, which started in 2010, and ended in 2013 was an “internal” affairs show.
+It focused on issues of the heart and soul.
 We call it “Smart with Heart” radio.

 Her books, “God Never Blinks: 50 Lessons for Life’s Little Detours” and “Be the Miracle: 50 Lessons for Making the Impossible Possible” are collections of inspirational essays and stories about the lessons life taught her.